-In fact, if we follow the prescription we find in the scriptures, He has no choice but to give us a level of prosperity that fulfills our every need, plus guarantees an excess that we can use to bless others with.
+In fact, if we follow the prescription we find in the scriptures for biblical wealth, He has no choice but to give us a level of prosperity that fulfills our every need, plus guarantees an excess that we can use to bless others with.

 The Definition of Prosperity

 Before I delved into what the Bible had to say about it, the first thing I decided to do is to look up the definition of prosperity.
 So I looked up the Webster’s definition along with several versions found in Greek and Hebrew.
 Here are some of the characteristics of prosperity that I found:

 - To be over and above, to abound